I'm from the Country (song): Content

 "I'm from the Country" is an up-tempo twelve-bar blues, backed by electric guitar and fiddle, with some Hammond organ flourishes.
 In it, the narrator describes the rural lifestyle that he and his peers live, saying "We know how to work and we know how to play / We're from the country and we like it that way."
 On the final chorus, Byrd is joined by a crowd of backing singers, many of whom begin cheering over the final guitar solo.

-The song was co-written by Marty Brown with The Kentucky Headhunters' rhythm guitarist Richard Young, and Stan Webb.
+The song was co-written by Marty Brown (who was a former MCA recording artist) with The Kentucky Headhunters' rhythm guitarist Richard Young, and Stan Webb.
 Brown and The Kentucky Headhunters recorded the song's demo.

 Music video

-The music video, directed by Michael Merriman, was debuted on CMT on February 6, 1998, when CMT named it a "Hot Shot".
+The music video was directed by Michael Merriman, and premiered on CMT on February 6, 1998 during CMT's "Deliery Room".
 The video begins with a CD putting on the stereo, closes it, and turns the volume up.
 When the song begins, some guests arrive at the cabin.
 Byrd sings the song at the same cabin.
 Stock footage from "Watermelon Crawl" is also used in the video, as well as interacting with Byrd sitting on the stereo, in the kitchen with two women, and some people barbecuing on the grill.
 The last scene shows Byrd getting into the a hot tub by sitting on it, and blows his candle out as the video ends.
 In the video, Byrd was wearing a shirt saying "Mossy Oak's Hunting the Country Television Series on TNN Outdoors", referring to Byrd as the on-air spokesman.